Champagne Bonnaire - Blanc de Blancs Grand Cru Brut 2006

 About the wine:

-A wine at the peak of its maturity, with aromas of white chocolate, hazelnut, yellow fruit, and toast, leading to a balanced palate that is both full-bodied and fresh, with notes of toast and apricot.
+A wine at the peak of its maturity, with a nose of white chocolate, hazelnut, yellow fruit, and toast—a prelude to a balanced palate that is both full-bodied and fresh, with aromas of toast and apricot.

 About the estate: